Dung24-6/Dung24-6/README.md

 _**Most of the important things in the world have been accomplished by people who have kept on trying when there seemed to be no hope at all.**_

 Dale Carnegie

+_**Be not afraid of greatness: some are born great, some achieve greatness, and some have greatness thrust upon them.**_

+William Shakespeare